 I have been involved in X-ray crystallography throughout my research career, working originally with photographic film methods, laborious calculations, and hand-drawn graphics under the supervision of Peter Wheatley in Cambridge.
 Use of very old X-ray equipment and main-frame computers during my first fixed-term appointment in Newcastle taught me much of the practical fundamentals of the subject and fostered an interest in the development of crystallographic methods.
 This was nurtured during my time in Göttingen with George Sheldrick, when I was responsible for producing a complete control program for a modern four-circle diffractometer and producing efficient data collection procedures that have since been implemented by various commercial suppliers of equipment.

 Recent research has covered a very wide range of organic, inorganic and organometallic compounds, in collaboration with other groups in Newcastle, at other British Universities, at institutions in other countries, and in British and overseas industry and government research agencies.
-Within my research group we also synthesise some of our own samples, particularly alkali metal complexes and supramolecular coordination complexes of polycarboxylic acids and related ligands (also known as metal organic frameworks) and investigate their structures and properties.
+Within my research group we have also synthesised some of our own samples, particularly alkali metal complexes and supramolecular coordination complexes of polycarboxylic acids and related ligands (also known as metal organic frameworks) and investigated their structures and properties.